-It’s the number one place to learn about France’s military history, and in this post, You’ll discover the ultimate list of facts about Les Invalides, one of the most famous historical landmarks in Paris.
+It’s the number one place to learn about France’s military history, and in this post, You’ll discover the ultimate list of facts about Les Invalides, one of the most famous historical attractions in Paris.

 1. What is Les Invalides?